radian-software/selectrum/README.md

   in telling you what prefix argument you should pass to `selectrum-select-current-candidate` in order to select a given candidate.
+* The `selectrum-completion-in-region` function can display annotations if the `completion-in-region-function` backend offers them.
+Customize the face `selectrum-completion-annotation` to change their appearance.

 As an example of customizing the faces, I use the [Zerodark](https://github.com/NicolasPetton/zerodark-theme) color